Follow this 14-step SEO Audit checklist to find SEO errors and boost your Google rankings.

 In this view, you can see a table of internal links on your site.
 This breakdown will show all pages in a descending order based on how many internal links they receive.

-Google is smart enough for that not to be an issue.
 Focus on the relevant, original content pages.

 The goal is to add relevant internal links throughout your content to connect your pages in a logical way.
-When done correctly, your site architecture should largely look like this:

 To give your website this general shape, work on grouping similar content through internal links.
 Where possible, make sure that the anchor text describes the content it is linking to.
 So, instead of linking to a page for “Chocolate Chip Cookie Recipes” on the phrase “click here,” you might make the anchor text read “Our complete guide to chocolate chip cookie recipes.”